aplteam/Tatin/docs/TatinUserSettings.md

 ]TATIN.UserSettings -edit
 ```

-This will allow you to edit the file contents, but Tatin will check it afterwards in order to make sure that nothing invalid goes ever into the file.
+This will allow you to edit the file contents, but Tatin will check it afterward to make sure that nothing invalid goes ever into the file.

 Note that Dyalog 18.2 and later recognize JSON5 and highlight any syntax errors.